hadron-project/hadron/guide/src/getting-started/rpc-messaging.md

 RPC endpoints can only be deleted via the `rgctl` CLI.

 ### consumers
-RPC endpoints offer consumer patterns similar to the ephemeral messaging system, except do not include wildcards.
+RPC endpoints offer consumer patterns similar to the ephemeral messaging system, except that wildcards are not allowed.